24th February 2026

 Reduce unplanned downtime

-AI in production detects potential failures at an early stage.
-As a result, plant availability increases, unplanned production interruptions are minimized and expensive downtimes and repairs are avoided.
+As a result, plant availability increases, unplanned production interruptions are minimized and expensive downtimes and repair costs can be avoided.

 Better decisions through transparent data models